exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

----
-name: "[C#] Add new Concept Exercise: arrays"
-about: Add the arrays Concept Exercise to the C# track
-title: "[C#] Add new Concept Exercise: arrays"
-labels: track/csharp, exercise/concept
-assignees: ""
----

 # New C# Concept Exercise - arrays

 This issue describes a new `arrays` exercise that should be added to the [v3 C# track][csharp-docs].